pnp/blog/content/weekly-agenda/24-01-15/index.md

 ---

-### Microsoft 365 & Power Platform weekly call - 9th of January
+### Microsoft 365 & Power Platform weekly call - 16th of January

-* Tuesday, 9th of January 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 16th of January 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

+* [Patrick Rodgers](https://twitter.com/mediocrebowler) (Microsoft) | @Mediocrebowler - Expanded Authentication Options for Sites.Selected permission and AppFolders
-* [Garry Trinder](https://twitter.com/garrytrinder) | @Garrytrinder - Extending Copilot for Microsoft 365 with plugins
+* [Garry Trinder](https://twitter.com/garrytrinder) | @Garrytrinder - Extend Copilot for Microsoft 365 with plugins
-* [John Miller](https://twitter.com/jmillerdev)  (Microsoft)| @jmillerdev - What's New in Microsoft Teams Toolkit?
-* [Kashif Qureshi](https://www.linkedin.com/in/kashq/) (Microsoft) and [Nick Simons](https://www.linkedin.com/in/nmsimons/) (Microsoft) - Build collaborative apps quickly on Microsoft 365 and SharePoint Embedded with Fluid Framework 2.0
+* Grant Archibald (Microsoft) - Introduction to Approvals Kit for Power Platform

 Also: 📷 Picture Time with community in Together Mode!

 ---

+### Power Platform monthly Community Call - 17th of January

+Typically demos here are from the community by the community.
+You are welcome to demo here 👋

+* Wednesday, 17th of January, 8:00 AM PT / 4:00 PM GMT
+* Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
+* If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)

+Demos:

+* Fernando Calero (Alta Symposium) – Get efficient reclassifications using Dataverse for Teams and Power BI
+* Ryan Johnston - Tips and Tricks for Developing Elegant UI/UX in Canvas Apps
+* Heidi Jordan (Avanade) - Practical tips for Copilot Readiness

+Also: 📷 Picture Time with community in Together Mode!

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+---

-### Viva Connections & SharePoint Framework Community Call - 11th of January
+### Microsoft 365 & Power Platform bi-weekly community Call - 18th of January

-* Thursday, 11th of January, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 18th of January 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
-* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=Sxrnc7gSw4A&list=PLR9nK3mnD-OXdcwfcHGsGr78nHWLRsv1x)
+* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Robin Meure](https://twitter.com/robinmeure) (Microsoft) | @robinmeure - Governor Sharing – how to build an SPFx webpart that shows oversharing
-* [Kasper Bo Larsen](https://twitter.com/kasperbolarsen) (Fellowmind Denmark) | @kasperbolarsen - PnP Search web parts
+* Frank Cornu (Ubisoft) - PnP Modern Search - Core Components
-* [Paolo Pialorsi](https://twitter.com/PaoloPia) (PiaSys.com) | @PaoloPia - Building Bot Powered ACE for Viva Connections with Microsoft Graph integration
+* Shrushti Shah (Rapid Circle) - Build custom connector in Power Platform to generate images from Azure OpenAI DALLE model

 Also: 📷 Picture Time with community in Together Mode!